Drownedgod85/markdown-portfolio/_includes/05-emphasis.md

 __six__ -course certifications

 <h6> Automate tasks by writing Python scripts.
 Use Git and GitHub for version control.
 Manage IT resources at scale, both for physical machines and virtual machines in the cloud.
-Analyze real-world IT problems and implement the appropriate strategies to solve those problems.</6>
+Analyze real-world IT problems and implement the appropriate strategies to solve those problems.

 __Google IT Support Professional__